deiss/fftocean/README.md

 -----------------------------------------------------------------------------------

-The project is only available for MacOS users AT THE MOMENT.
-Some changes will come to make it run on both Linux and Windows platforms.
+The project is only available for MacOS and Linux users AT THE MOMENT.
+Some changes will come to make it also run on Windows platforms.

 I wrote the project in french, so you may not understand some directories names or file names.
 I'm working on the translation of the whole sourcecode.